By Annie Favreau

 Faster software, tastier food, cooler robots, greener businesses-science and technology make the world better every day.

 And if you're interested in going after a science or tech career, contributing to a brighter tomorrow is not the only perk: you seriously raise your chances of finding an in-demand, high-paying job.
-The other good news is that you've got so many career options to choose from.
-To prove it, here are seven uncommon science and tech careers.

 Which one would you choose?